Narukawa Art Museum

 Address: 817-580 Sengokuhara, Hakone-machi, Ashigarashimo-gun

 Access: Take the bus for about 43 mins from JR/Odakyu Line “Odawara Station” to “Sengoku Annaijo-mae” and walk for 7 mins.

 Hakone Museum of Art

-A museum where you can enjoy the garden and pottery.
-The exquisite Japanese “pottery” collection from the Tumulus period (3rd to 7th century) to the Edo period (17th to 19th century) boasts great pieces from across Japan.
-You can experience both Hakone’s nature and Japanese culture through walking past the Japanese garden designed by the founder, Mokichi Okada.
+A museum where visitors can appreciate gardens and pottery.
+The exquisite Japanese pottery collection spans the Tumulus period (3rd to 7th century) to the Edo period (17th to 19th century) showcasing stunning pieces from across Japan.
+You can experience both the natural beauty of Hakone and Japanese culture upon walking through the traditional gardens, designed by museum founder Mokichi Okada.

 Address: 1300 Gora, Hakone-machi, Ashigarashimo-gun, Kanagawa

 Access: Take the Hakone Tozan Railway for about 53 mins from JR/Odakyu Line “Odawara Station,” or take the Hakone Tozan Train Railway for about 37 mins from “Hakone-Yumoto Station” to “Gora Station,” transfer to the cable railway, exit at “Koen-Kami Station” and walk for 1 min.